 I occasionally dip my toes into interesting projects outside of the main research themes identified above.
 Here are a couple of recent examples:

 - Faking Bidirectional Model Transformations—Mike Dodds, Richard Paige, Arend Rensink and I have been investigating bidirectional model transformations: solutions to the problem of maintaining consistency between two related and concurrently modified models.
 The inherent complexity that they must typically encode, however, means that they have limited support in practice (or support-with-caveats).
 We propose a practical, lightweight alternative to full bidirectional model transformations using the Epsilon platform, and a way in which consistency-preservation can still be proven.
-Here is a position paper and blog post about this early work (with something more substantial coming soon).
+Here is a position paper about this early work.

 - Formal Methods in Teaching—I am interested, firstly, in how formal methods themselves can be better taught; and secondly, in how (possibly lightweight) formal methods can be used to support the teaching of other concepts (e.g. programming, concurrency).
 Thus far, most effort has been expended on the first of these two angles through our annual Master’s course on Software Verification.
 We recently wrote up some general lessons learnt after using our auto-active verifier for Eiffel in the course’s take-home project, highlighting some key issues for educators and verification tool designers to address.
 See our paper.